phthom/IBMCloudPrivate31/4-HelmLab.md

      nodePort: 30072
 ````

-- The services defines the accessability of a pod.
+- The services defines the accessibility of a pod.
 This service is of type NodePort, which exposes an internal Port (8080) into an externally accessible nodePort through the proxy node (here port 30072)
 - How does a service know which pod are associated with it?
 From the selector(s) that would select all pods with the same label(s) to be load balanced.

 # Task 4: Define a Helm chart